Donor tissue best for ACL reconstruction

 4) Accurate placement

-The number one cause of ACL failure is errant placement of the ligament by the surgeon.
-Surgical skill and and the accuracy of placement of the new ligament determines much of its success.
+The number one cause of ACL failure is the errant placement of the ligament by the surgeon.
+Surgical skill and the accuracy of placement of the new ligament determines much of its success.
 The key to accurate placement is the anatomic insertion of the native ligament.
-Some insertion techniques such as the “transtibial,” which uses a single drill hole from the tibia to the femur, may be easier but have been shown in multiple studies to be much less likely to produce anatomic holes for ligament insertion than “two incision” techniques.
+Some insertion techniques such as the “transtibial,” which uses a single drill hole from the tibia to the femur, may be easier but have been shown in multiple studies to be much less likely to produce anatomic holes for ligament insertion than “two-incision” techniques.
 There is rarely justification for non-anatomic placement

 5) Secure fixation

 Fixation of the ACL replacement has been repeatedly shown to be highest and stiffest when bone is fixed to bone at both ends of the graft.
 Thus a bone-patellar tendon-bone construct provides the best graft and the best opportunity to fix the graft securely.
-Additionally bone healing to bone is stronger than tendon healing to bone.
+Additionally, bone healing to bone is stronger than tendon healing to bone.